 Current Community Health majors should reserve individual appointments via the School of Public Health Appointment Scheduler.
-Until further notice, BCH advising appointments will be conducted remotely via Zoom.
-Students will receive an email with a Zoom link prior to their appointment.
+Students may choose to have an in-person or virtual appointment.
+For virtual appointments, students will receive an email with a Zoom link prior to their appointment.

-The following groups of students are required to complete a mandatory advising appointment prior to registering for the Spring 2021 semester.
+The following groups of students are required to complete a mandatory advising appointment prior to registering for the next semester.

 - Students who are currently registered in their first semester as a Community Health major.

 - Students who are currently enrolled in HLTH 302 and HLTH 391/HLTH 391H (Senior Audits).

 To satisfy the mandatory advising requirement students must attend an individual advising appointment with a Community Health Academic Advisor.
 Students will receive an email with directions to satisfy the mandatory advising requirement.

 Community Health Advising offers “Walk-In-Wednesdays” each Wednesday from 10:00am-12:00pm during the Fall and Spring semesters.
 Walk-in advising appointments are 15 minutes each and are reserved for general questions regarding the Bachelor of Science in Community Health degree program.